-OEM is the original equipment manufacturer.
+OEM means original equipment manufacturer.
 If a company designs and manufactures electronic products and owns the brand of the manufactured products, it is an OEM.

-OEMs are responsible for the design and development of the electronic products.
-However, they typically outsource the manufacturing and assembly of printed circuit boards (PCB) to an electronic contract manufacturer, usually, an EMS (electronic manufacturing services) provider.
+OEMs have the product brand and design and produce their electronic products.
+However, they typically outsource the manufacturing and assembly of printed circuit boards (PCB) and enclosures to an ECM (electronic contract manufacturer), usually, an EMS (electronic manufacturing services) provider.

 OEM PCB assembly refers to PCB manufacturing and assembly for an OEM who designs and sells electronic products.